Start: Oviedo Finish: Lugo

 Located in the centre of the town of Tineo, this hotel is in the former Palace of Merás (from 1525) and is one of the architectonical examples of the civil palace architecture from the 16th century in Asturias.
 With spacious rooms in which every detail has been taken care of.

-Rural hotel located in Campiello (Tineo), in a crossroads that used to be a very important meeting point for farmers (vaqueiros) trasders, scribes and pilgrims.
-This hotel has every kind of amenities and the hospitality of the staff will make you fell at home.
+Rural hotel located in Campiello (Tineo), in a crossroads that used to be a very important meeting point for farmers (vaqueiros) traders, scribes and pilgrims.
+Although not really 'select', this hotel does have every kind of amenities, a good restaurant and welcoming staff.
+And it surely is the best hotel in town!

 Magical place for its location, a place to enjoy the natural surroundings and the lake views.
 With comfortable and spacious rooms.
 It also has a nice restaurant that offers local dishes and a terrace overlooking the lake.

-Restored old manor house in which the traditional architecture has been very well preserved, with a property of 70,000 m2 and surrounded by native trees.
-It has 10 beautiful rooms decorated in atraditional style and some common areas such as several lounges, outdoor terraces and a dinning room
+Restored old manor house with very well preserved traditional arquitecture, surrounded by a property of 70,000 m2 planted with native trees.
+It has 10 beautiful rooms decorated in traditional style and some common areas such as several lounges, outdoor terraces and a dinning room

-This Monumental Hotel offers the quietness and tranquility of an 18th century baroque palace, combining the initmate style and the traditional decoration with the services and amenities of a 4 star modern hotel.
+This Monumental Boutique Hotel offers the quietness and tranquility of an 18th century baroque palace, combining an intimate and stylish decoration with the services and amenities of a 4 star modern hotel.

 NOTE: This tour will NOT entitle you to the Compostelana, since the official pilgrimage certificate requires pilgrims to complete the last 100km on foot (or 200km by bike).
 If you are intent on getting your certificate, you can extend the 9-day Camino Primitivo tour with a 4-day pilgrimage walk from Lugo to Santiago (no taxi transfers).
 Though your luggage will be transported separately, you yourself will have to walk from hotel to hotel and get your pilgrims’ passport stamped regularly.